 When it comes to purchasing an HVAC system, you cannot just choose the cheapest model and be done.
 Your HVAC system needs to be the proper size for your home.
 Improperly sized units’ manifest issues very quickly.
 You may notice a unit too small for your home sucks up energy as it runs constantly to desperately try to get your home to the right temperature.
 Yet, a unit too large will short cycle.
-This not only uses more energy, has reduced heating and cooling power, and adds extra wear on the system.
+This not only uses more energy, has reduced heating and cooling power, and adds extra wear to the system.

-How to Size an HVAC System For Your Home?
+How to Size an HVAC System for Your Home?

 Unfortunately, there is no easy answer as to what size HVAC system you need.
-It is not necessarily just a measurement of square footage, but rather there are several different variables.
+It is not necessarily just a measurement of square footage, but there are several different variables.

 The placement of your home plays a role in your size needs.
 If a home is in full sun all day, it will require a unit with more cooling power whereas a full shade home may need more heating power.